 This program is specially meant for UX designers creating wireframes, interactive prototypes, and vector design.
 It is a good chance for Adobe fans to come back to the familiar tool with the significant upgrades focused on the user interface design.
 For those who are new to web design, XD interface may seem a bit difficult to figure out.
 Adobe XD is now available for both Mac and Windows 10 operational systems.

-It is one of the most trending design tools today which brings innovative solutions and opportunity for UI designers.
-First of all, it is the professional design tool which is based on the web enabling design teams to collaborate in a real-time working on one page.
+It is one of the most trending design tools today which brings innovative solutions and opportunities for UI designers.
+First of all, it is the professional design tool which is based on the web enabling design teams to collaborate in real-time working on one page.
 Also, designers can even export CSS right inside the program which enhances the communication with a development team.
 Figma allows for creating wireframes, prototypes, and vector icons for free just by signing-up but it works only for individuals while teams need to pay for it.
 In addition, the app is available for various operating systems.

 Lunacy started as a Sketch files viewer for Windows users, but now it’s full-scale graphic editing software that enables Windows users to open, create and manipulate Sketch files.
 It is especially helpful for the teams whose members work on the computers with different operating systems.
 Therefore, for different stages of a process, it may be the way to make the flow more productive and friendly to all the participants – designers, developers, clients, and managers.
 What makes it even more attractive, it’s free for everyone.